sci-hpc/scicluster/login/login.rst

 Log in with an ssh key
 ----------------------

-To avoid entering your password every time you login and to increase security, you can log in with an ssh keypair.
+To avoid entering your password every time you log in and to increase security, you can log in with an ssh keypair.
 This keypair consists of a private key that you have to store on your computer and a public key that you can store on sciscluster.
 On Linux or OSX simply type:

 ::